Blog: Recent stories > Agriculture > Selling into China? Updates on China Trade Information

 Selling to China – About the Author

 Aidan Conaty is the founder of TCI China and Goodada.com.
-Aidan has spent over 15 years assisting companies to trade internationally.
-He founded Goodada which assists companies to trade internationally and has vast experience with supporting companies who are selling to China.
+Aidan has spent over 15 years assisting companies in trading internationally.
+He founded Goodada, which assists companies in trading internationally, and he has vast experience with supporting companies selling to China.

-He can be contacted email at aidan@goodada.com or be contacted at:
+He can be contacted by email at aidan@goodada.com or be contacted at:

 • (Europe/ Rest of the World) +353 1 885 3919;